-The EPA have recently produced guidance documents for the assessment of impacts of emissions on Natura 2000 sites (Assessment of the Impact of Ammonia and Nitrogen on Natura 2000 sites from Intensive Agriculture Installations, EPA 2021).
+The EPA have produced guidance documents for the assessment of impacts of emissions on Natura 2000 sites (Assessment of the Impact of Ammonia and Nitrogen on Natura 2000 sites from Intensive Agriculture Installations, EPA 2021).
 This document contains a step-by-step assessment process which allows the applicant to ascertain the level of assessment and information needed when determining potential effects from emissions on Natura 2000 sites.
-Following Step 2 of the flow chart (Figure 6) a SCAIL model (conservative mode) for the proposed numbers on the farm was ran by CLW Environmental Planners for ammonia and nitrogen.
-The outputs are presented in Tables 3 and 4.
+The sites within the Zone of Influence of the application site include the Lough Oughter and Associated Loughs SAC and the Lough Oughter Complex SPA.
+Following a SCAIL model that was initially prepared for this installation and which indicated that ammonia levels at these sites would increase by >1%m and as the guideline ammonia levels were already exceeded at both these sites, it was necessary to proceed directly to step 4 of the above guidance and complete detailed atmospheric modelling.